Embedding technique in Tableau

 - Safari has a quirk — adding

-to the width fixes the scroll issue - You need to encode spaces and other special characters in filter values (any online URL encoder can handle it)
+16pxto the width fixes the scroll issue - You need to encode spaces and other special characters in filter values (any online URL encoder can handle it)

 - Filters aren’t supported inside Stories